-- If a private school has a total of 54 sending school districts; 48 students from two sending districts and one student from each of 52 sending districts, the private school must have a minimum of 28 resolutions from sending school districts; - If a private school has a total of 100 sending school districts; a student from each of 100 sending school districts, the private school must have a minimum of 51 resolutions from sending school districts; and - If a private school has a total of 10 sending school districts; with 100 students from the 10 sending school districts, the private school must have a minimum of six resolutions from sending school districts.
+- o If a private school has a total of 54 sending school districts; 48 students from two sending districts and one student from each of 52 sending districts, the private school must have a minimum of 28 resolutions from sending school districts; - If a private school has a total of 100 sending school districts; a student from each of 100 sending school districts, the private school must have a minimum of 51 resolutions from sending school districts; and - If a private school has a total of 10 sending school districts; with 100 students from the 10 sending school districts, the private school must have a minimum of six resolutions from sending school districts.

-For 2009-2010, if a private school's meals meet the nutritional requirements of the Child Nutrition Program as administered by the New Jersey Department of Agriculture in accordance with N.J.A.C.
-6A:23A-18.5(a) 20i, the cost of meals served for July 1, 2009 through October 31, 2009 may be considered allowable costs.
-However, effective November 1, 2009 and going forward all PSSD must comply with N.J.A.C.
+Effective November 1, 2009 and going forward all PSSD must comply with N.J.A.C.
 6A:23A-18.5(a)20ii and 20iii in order to claim the costs of meal in the certified actual cost per pupil.
-Private schools had until October 31, 2009 to obtain a majority of board resolutions to opt out of the requirements contained in N.J.A.C.
+Private schools had until October 31, 2010 to obtain a majority of board resolutions to opt out of the requirements contained in N.J.A.C.
 6A:23A-18.5(a)20.
-If a private school has opted out of applying and receiving funding from the CNP and/or charging students for reduced and/or paid meals and did not meet the requirement of 51% of board resolutions by the October 31, 2009 deadline, all costs charged to food service incurred November 1, 2009 and thereafter must be considered non-allowable costs.
+If a private school has opted out of applying and receiving funding from the CNP and/or charging students for reduced and/or paid meals and did not meet the requirement of 51% of board resolutions by the October 31, 2010 deadline, all costs charged to food service incurred November 1, 2010 and thereafter must be considered non-allowable costs.

-If a private school opts out of charging for meals (profit or non-profit school) and/or applied for and received funds from the Child Nutrition Program (non-profit school) by obtaining board resolutions from a majority of school districts that have contracted to send pupils to the private school in 2009-2010 (a minimum of 51%) which resolves the district board of education does not require the private school to apply for and receive funding from the Child Nutrition Program and/or require the private school to charge for a reduce and/or paid meal, the auditor must include a note the Notes to Financial Statements disclosing this information.
+If a private school opts out of charging for meals (profit or non-profit school) and/or applied for and received funds from the Child Nutrition Program (non-profit school) by obtaining board resolutions from a majority of school districts that have contracted to send pupils to the private school in 2010-2011 (a minimum of 51%) which resolves the district board of education does not require the private school to apply for and receive funding from the Child Nutrition Program and/or require the private school to charge for a reduce and/or paid meal, the auditor must include a note the Notes to Financial Statements disclosing this information.
 Please refer to item #17, page N-86 under Notes to Financial Statements.